 The method of treatment for BCC depends on many factors, including the subtype and location of the BCC growth.
 Methods of treatment include the following:

 Dr. Rokhsar is a trained Mohs and cosmetic surgeon.
 As a fellowship-trained dermatologist surgeon, he specializes in Mohs Micrographic surgery which is the most precise way to remove skin cancer.
-Fellowship-trained doctors gain a significant amount of intensive training after they complete their bachelor’s degree, medical school requirements, residential training and dermatology training.
-They provide a level of expertise and knowledge beyond most dermatologists.
+Fellowship-trained doctors gain a significant amount of intensive training after they complete their bachelor’s degree, medical school requirements, residential training, and dermatology training.
+The additional training results in a level of expertise and knowledge beyond most dermatologists.